ajcastro/fk-adder/README.md

 ### FkAdder for Laravel Migration

 Lets you add foreign keys in a swift!
-Foreign key adder in laravel migration.
+Foreign key adder for laravel migration.

 #### Configuration